 Should you resign from membership if you work during the strike?
 Yes, if public employee strikes are legal in your state.
 Nonmembers are not subject to a union’s constitution and bylaws and cannot be fined or otherwise disciplined for working during a strike.
 If you have not yet crossed the picket line and wish to avoid all fines, do not cross the picket line until after the union receives your resignation.
 Once the union is on notice that you have resigned, it cannot lawfully impose any form of discipline on you for anything you do after you resigned.
 That does not mean that someone might not try to bring internal union charges against you for post-resignation conduct; it does mean that the union’s attempts to fine you will be unsuccessful.
 If public employee strikes are illegal in your state, you probably do not have to resign to avoid union fines for working, but resignation would make it certain that you could not lawfully be fined.

 Can the union constitution prohibit you from resigning during the strike?
-No. A decision of the Supreme Court in Abood v.
-Detroit Board of Education, 431 U.S. 209 (1977), a Foundation-supported lawsuit, makes clear that you cannot constitutionally be prevented from resigning from your union.
+No. Decisions of the Supreme Court in Abood v.
+Detroit Board of Education, 431 U.S. 209 (1977) and Janus v.
+AFSCME, 138 S. Ct.
+2448 (2018), two Foundation-supported lawsuits, make clear that you cannot constitutionally be prevented from resigning from your union.
 Some states, but not all, also have statutes that guarantee public employees the right to resign.